Algebra I-Classroom Management Plan

 - Each student should arrive to class each day expecting and prepared to take notes.
 I recommend a spiral notebook for taking notes.

-- Each student is expected to complete, to the best of his/her ability, each homework assignment.
-Homework is practice.
-A failure to practice may result in disappointing exam scores.
+- Each student is expected to complete, to the best of his/her ability, independent practice/homework assignments.
+A failure to independently practice successfully may result in disappointing exam scores.
 Lower than expected exam scores may result in a lower than expected semester grade since exam scores account for 60% of your semester grade.

 90 – 100% A